2. Getting Started Tutorial

 • Questions, bug reports, and feature requests

-We have an active user forum, for any users who have questions or feature requests.
+We have an active github discussion page, for any users who have questions or feature requests.
 The response is mostly within 24 hours and usually much less.